microsoft/industry/fsi/docs/fsiPolicies.md

 ### Intermediate Root management group (e.g., FSI)

 This management group is a parent to all the other management groups created when deploying FSI Landing Zones on Microsoft Azure.
+Only the non-negotionable policies will be assigned at this scope, such as enforcing Defender for Cloud on every subscription, enablement of Activity Logs to Log Analytics for every subscription, as well as the Microsoft Cloud Security Benchmark initiative for reporting purposes.

 >Note: All policies assigned by FSI Landing Zones on Microsoft Azure is using the policy effect of **deny**, **deployIfNotExists**, and **modify** with only one exception, and that is the Microsoft Cloud Security Benchmark initiative which is assigned at the intermediate root management group for reporting purposes only.